 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

 If your cloth diapers are stinking, leaking, or repelling urine, you may need to strip wash them.
+It’s also a very good idea to do it before putting them away in storage for next baby.
 Stripping your cloth diapers will eliminate any buildup and make your cloth diapers smell like new again.

 What does it mean to Strip Wash Cloth Diapers?